Milley urges ‘relook’ at permanent overseas basing of troops

 WASHINGTON (AP) — The top U.S. military officer said Thursday the United States should reconsider its decades-old practice of stationing troops and their families in allied countries at risk of war, like South Korea and in the Persian Gulf.

-In remarks on the future of warfare, Army Gen. Mark Milley said he believes the military should be more selective in its peacetime presence abroad.
+In remarks on the future of warfare, Army Gen. Mark Milley said he believes the military should be more selective in its presence abroad.
 He said he strongly favors an overseas U.S. presence but prefers that it be rotational or “episodic” rather than permanent.
-He was not referring to counties like Afghanistan and Iraq, where U.S. forces have been involved in wars for nearly two decades.
+He was not referring to counties like Afghanistan and Iraq, where U.S. forces have been involved in wars for nearly two decades and are not accompanied by family members.

 “Large permanent U.S. bases overseas might be necessary for rotational forces to go into and out of, but permanently positioning U.S. forces I think needs a significant relook for the future,” not just because of the cost but also because it can leave military families vulnerable in high-risk areas, he said.